udaykrizzz19/Tool-Kit-Pro/README.md

       FOR EACH ROW EXECUTE FUNCTION public.handle_new_user();
     ```

 3.  **Row Level Security (RLS)**: For data privacy and security, you must enable RLS and create policies.
-Run this SQL in the editor:
+Run this code in the SQL editor:

     ```sql
     -- Enable RLS for all relevant tables